Skip to Content

 A sizeable kids’ area has slides, a soaking bucket and splash pads.
 The adults-only area has the hottest pools.
 And it features a fake volcano that was reminiscent of a King Kong movie.
 If you can leave your kids on their own for a bit definitely check it out.

-baldi hot springs in la fortuna, is a water park, spa and thermal pools rolled into one.
+Baldi hot springs in la fortuna, is a water park, spa and thermal pools rolled into one.

 Be wary of the tallest slides in the main pools.
 They’re fast and shoot riders halfway across the pool like skipped rocks.
 Watch a few other people ride them before you decide whether to let your teens loose on them.